sarabenali88/IoT/docs/uxd/concept_design.md

 with because it was very rough.
 The new measurements I had for my design were partially not right, the length for the pyramid was ok but the time measurements for the LCD-screen were too big.
 I measured everything again and I plan on making a new design next week with the right measurements.

+#### Monday 11-03-2024
+On this day I went to the makers-lab again to cut out a design that has fingers.
+Today I worked with the multiplex material and this time it wasn't so bad like the last time.
+I thought I had a good design, but it ended up not looking too good.
+I tried to give the fingers in my design different measurements and nothing worked, it kept coming out the wrong way.
+I tried to make another design in the makers case and I think I am going to use that one next week.
 ### Documentation